munificent/game-programming-patterns/book/service-locator.markdown

     Assertions help us track down bugs as soon as the game does something unexpected, and not later when that error finally manifests as something visibly wrong to the user.
-They are fences in your codebase, corraling bugs so that they can't escape from the code that created them.
+They are fences in your codebase, corralling bugs so that they can't escape from the code that created them.

     </aside>